 Teaching Kids Compassion Through Chapter Books

 It’s not clear but it’s possible that Dwight has Asperger’s Syndrome.
 He’s strange and kids avoid him or tease him until they realize that he dispenses wise advice that he can’t seem to follow himself using a paper origami Yoda puppet.
-Dwight’s classmate Tommy creates a case file with contributions from his 6th grade classmates to understand if Yoda is a true wonder or just a coincidence. [chapter book, ages 8 and up]
+Dwight’s classmate Tommy creates a case file with contributions from his 6th-grade classmates to understand if Yoda is a true wonder or just a coincidence. [middle grade, ages 7 and up]

 Wonder by R.J.
 Palacio